Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_consume.md

 Optional:

 - `ack_mode` (String) Controls how acknowledgments are generated for received Guaranteed messages.
 When set to `AUTO`, the messages are positively acknowledged upon receiving them.
-When set to 'CLIENT', the messages are positively or negatively acknowledged by Kong regarding to client delivery status.
-Default: "CLIENT"; must be one of ["AUTO", "CLIENT"]
+When set to 'CLIENT', the messages are positively or negatively acknowledged by Kong regarding to client delivery status. possible known values include one of ["AUTO", "CLIENT"]; Default: "CLIENT"
 - `functions` (List of String) The Lua functions that manipulates the message being received from Solace.
 The `message` variable can be used to access the current message content, and the function can return a new content.
 - `max_unacked_messages` (Number) This property controls the maximum number of messages that may be unacknowledged on the Flow.
 Default: -1
 - `properties` (Map of String) Additional Solace flow properties (each setting needs to have `FLOW_` prefix).